-The coaching industry has exploded with new talent, but it’s difficult to measure the number of exceptional coaches in the world today…coaches who make way for massive impact and transformation in their clients’ lives.
+The coaching industry has exploded with new talent, focusing not only on personal growth but also on a holistic approach to development.
+Yet, it’s difficult to measure the number of exceptional coaches in the world today…coaches who make way for massive impact and transformation in their clients’ lives.
+This brings us to explore the essential coaching attributes, qualities of an effective coach, traits of a good coach, and what makes a great coach in business.

 One thing is for certain though, almost every coach is always looking to be a better version of themselves and do a better job for their clients.
 Learning from more experienced peers, getting formal training, tracking self-improvement across engagements, and more.

 Different coaches have different approaches, methodologies, styles, and ideologies with which they craft their own unique manner of coaching.
-But there are some qualities that (ideally) every coach should possess – or at least aim to cultivate – in order to show up for clients and deliver optimal coaching results.
+But there are some characteristics of a coach that (ideally) are essential.
+Every coach should possess – or at least aim to cultivate these coaching attributes and qualities of an effective coach – in order to show up for clients and deliver optimal coaching results.

-We’ve curated a list of 8 qualities of a good coach that we believe are a must-have.
+We’ve curated a list of 8 qualities of a coach that we believe are a must-have, reflecting the traits of a good coach and underscoring what makes a great coach in business.
 Let’s dive deeper!

 1. Driven

-This is perhaps one of the most important characteristics for a coach to possess.
+This is perhaps one of the most important characteristics of a good coach.
 As a self-start kind of profession, unlike a salaried position in an organisation, coaching requires a coach to have a drive and appetite to succeed in the industry.

 Largely, people become coaches and start their own practice or business – something that comes with a lot of uncertainty and ups & downs.
 A salaried job provides a certain stability to an individual, and having one’s own practice can be rather unpredictable.
 Without the necessary drive and strong reason as to ‘why’ a coach chooses to be a coach, it can become rather apparent in the way they show up for their clients (half-heartedly, for instance), which is a lose-lose situation for both the coach and the client.